 - 6 sprigs of thyme, tied with string (or 1/2 teaspoon dried thyme)

-- 2 15-ounce cans of cannellini white beans, rinsed and drained
+- 2 15-ounce cans of cannellini white beans, rinsed and drained, or homemade

 - 4 large Swiss chard leaves (can substitute kale), center rib removed, leaves roughly chopped